commercialhaskell/stackage/CURATORS.md

 * Joe Kachmar (@jkachmar)
 * Mihai Maruseac (@mihaimaruseac)

+See the list of former curator team members at the bottom.

 ## Workflow overview

 This section sketches out at a high level how the entire Stackage build/curation